renatamoss/renatamoss/README.md

  <section>
   I'm a Front-End Developer student from Brazil 🇧🇷. <br/>
-  I've also dedicated my time to studying UI/UX Designer, I'm loving it.🤍 <br/>
-  Anyway, I'm excited about this journey of making life easier by creating utilitarian tools.
+  I'm excited about this journey of making life easier by creating utilitarian tools.🤍
  </section><br/>

  <h4>